Debt Relief Order (DRO)

 A DRO will last for 1 year, and once your DRO has ended you are released from your debts (with certain exceptions).

-We are able to process a DRO application for you, free of charge, but you will need to pay a fee of £90 to the Insolvency Service (the government) for the application to be reviewed and accepted.
+You can only make an application for a DRO via an Approved Intermediary, and you will need to pay a fee of £90 to the Insolvency Service (the government) for the application to be reviewed and accepted.